aghie/tree2labels/README.md

 taskset --cpu-list 1 python run_ncrfpp.py --test $PATH_TEST.seq_lu  --gold $PATH_PARENTHESIZED_TEST_SET --model $PATH_MODEL --status test --gpu $USE_GPU (True|False) --output $PATH_SAVE_OUTPUT [--retagger] --evalb $EVALB --ncrfpp $NCRFPP
 ```

-`--test` refers the path to the input file (.seq_lu format).
+`--test` refers the path to the input file (`.seq_lu` format).
-`--gold` refers the path to the file with the parenthesized trees
+`--gold` refers the path to the file with the parenthesized trees.
-`--model` refers the path to the model and its name to recover the different components of such model.
+`--model` refers the path to the model and its name to recover its different components.
-`--gpu` True or False to indicate whether to use GPU or CPU
+`--gpu` True or False to indicate whether to use GPU or CPU.
-`--output` refers the path to store the output
+`--output` refers the path to store the output.
 `--retagger` is used when the output is obtained by an architecture that first uses a model trained on the `.lu` dataset (to predict the leaf unary changes) and the that output is merged with the original postags and fed to a second model trained on the `.seq_r` dataset.
-`--evalb` refers the path to the official evalb script
+`--evalb` refers the path to the official evalb script.
-`--ncrfpp` refers the path to the NCRFpp source code folder
+`--ncrfpp` refers the path to the NCRFpp source code folder.

-The scripts `scripts/run_ncrfpp.sh` and `scripts/run_ncrfpp_ch.sh` show how to run a number of baselines, , trained on the PTB and CTB, using `run_ncrfpp.py`
+The scripts `scripts/run_ncrfpp.sh` and `scripts/run_ncrfpp_ch.sh` show how to run a number of baselines, , trained on the PTB and CTB treebanks, using `run_ncrfpp.py`.

 > NOTE: Again, you might want to execute the NCRFpp model to detect unary chains.
 To do so, you have to execute the following command (check a decode-configuration-file as example and update the paths accordingly).
 ```